RedFly Marketing LTD. Search Engine Marketing, SEO and PPC Management

 3. Set your pricing.
 Specify your currency and daily budget.

-4. Activate your AdWords account by entering your billing information.
+4. Activate your Google Ads account by entering your billing information.

 5. Your ad campaign will start running.